The Bing Crosby Information

 Christmas” was the most successful single recording in the world for more than

 fifty-five years.
-His latest success with the song was in 1998, when “White Christmas”
+His latest success with the song was in 2019, when “White

 Bing’s Gold Records